 Monitoring your rabbits food and water intake is key.
 Especially if you feel your rabbit is losing or gaining weight.
 If you are monitoring your rabbits diet closely, then you can make suitable adjustments should there be any need for your rabbit to put weight on or lose weight.
 It’s always important to remember your rabbit has a complex digestive system.
 If you do decide to make any changes to its’ diet do so very gradually.

 Follow Recommended Guidelines

 When feeding your rabbit pellets, make sure that you give them portions that comply with the guidelines on the packaging.
 After all, as these foods are often very nutrient rich it’s important that you get the quantities perfect, as stated on the packet of the food.
-We wrote an article on the best healthy foods for rabbits, which is made up primarily of pellet food.
-This is because they often have a great amount of vitamins, nutrients and protein.
 However, as we have stated previously, the main source of nutrients in your rabbits diet should be from hay and or grass.

 Feed Your Rabbit Too Many Vegetables

 Vegetables, despite the stigma of rabbits living a diet of carrots need to be given in moderation.
 In fact, rather than buying purpose built treats from the store, we recommend using fruit and veg as a treat for your rabbit.
 It’s important that these are given only in moderation to to high sugar density.

 Feed Inconsistent Portions